sergeche/docpad-plugin-frontend/README.md

 }
 ```

+To view your web-site in debug mode, pass `debug` environment option to DocPad:

+    docpad run --env=debug

 ## DocPad configuration ##

 In order to correctly handle cache-busted links with built-in DocPad server, you need to update your `docpad.coffee` config: add `serverAfter` event to `docpadConfig`.